godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 - `newCommandTimeout` - Limits how long (in seconds) Appium will wait for a new command from the client before assuming the client quit

-**SauceLabs/TestObject timeouts:**
+**Sauce Labs/TestObject timeouts:**
-- `commandTimeout`: Similar to Appium's newCommandTimeout, but for SauceLabs.
+- `commandTimeout`: Similar to Appium's newCommandTimeout, but for Sauce Labs.
 How long Selenium can take to run a command.
 - `idleTimeout`: Limits how long a browser can wait for a test to send a new command.
 - `maxDuration`: Limit the total time taken to run a test.